 Improve communications among staff and with clients

 Our Web-based restaurant management software for events enables managers, chefs, kitchen staff, servers, event coordinators and other staff to stay on the same page as well as communicate with prospects and clients.
 Integrate your existing email addresses/platform so you can send and receive event-related emails from one centralized inbox.
 Manage access and permissions of all your users.
 Assign tasks and set reminders and notifications plus share files and notes.
-Keep everyone on the same page with overview dashboards and flexible reports for leads, customers, billing, etc.
+Keep everyone on the same page with overview dashboards and flexible reports.

 Stay on top of every event order

-Each booked event can have dozens or hundreds of critical details attached to it, and our restaurant event management software gives you an organized place to manage them all, including timelines, headcounts, menus, catering orders, budgets and more.
-Build BEOs for your staff that detail food-and-beverage and setup instructions.
+Each booked event can have dozens or hundreds of critical details attached to it, and our restaurant event management software gives you an organized place to manage them all, including timelines, headcounts, budgets and more.
+Track and bill for food-and-beverage orders; create F&B items and package templates with images, recipes, portion sizes and unit costs; and generate always-current BEOs and F&B menus on the fly.
 Create detailed event floor plans to wow clients and show staff where tables, chairs and equipment should be arranged.

 Manage sales and client billing